-Beaked whales found in the Southern California Bight include Baird's (Berardius bairdii), Cuvier's, Blainville's, Stejneger's, Hubbs', Perrin's, and pygmy beaked whale (Jefferson et al., 2008; Jefferson et al., 2015).
+Beaked whales found in the Southern California Bight include Baird's (Berardius bairdii), Cuvier's, Blainville's, Stejneger's, Hubbs', Perrin's, and pygmy beaked whales (Jefferson et al., 2008; Jefferson et al., 2015).

 Beaked whales can be identified acoustically by their echolocation signals (Baumann-Pickering et al., 2014).
-These signals are frequency-modulated (FM) upsweep pulses, which appear to be species specific and are distinguishable by their spectral and temporal features.
-Identifiable signals are known for Baird's, Blainville's, Cuvier's, and Stejneger's beaked whales.
+These signals are frequency-modulated (FM) upswept pulses, which appear to be species specific and are distinguishable by their spectral and temporal features.
+Identifiable signals are known for Baird's, Blainville's, Cuvier's, and likely Stejneger's beaked whales (Baumann-Pickering et al., 2013b).

-Other beaked whale signals detected in the Southern California Bight include FM pulses known as BW40, BW43, and BW70, which may belong to Hubbs', Perrin's, and pygmy beaked whales, respectively (Baumann-Pickering et al., 2013; Baumann-Pickering et al., 2014).
+Other beaked whale signals detected in the Southern California Bight include FM pulses known as BW40, BW43, and BW70, which may belong to Hubbs', Perrin's, and pygmy beaked whales, respectively (Baumann-Pickering et al., 2013a; Baumann-Pickering et al., 2014).
 Only Cuvier's and BW43 signals were detected during this recording period and their signals are described below in more detail.

 Beaked whale FM pulses were detected with an automated method.
-This automated effort was for all identifiable signals found in Southern California except Baird's beaked whales since they produce a signal with a lower frequency content that is not typical of other beaked whales and therefore is not reliably identified by the detector used.
-After all echolocation signals were identified with a Teager Kaiser energy detector (Soldevilla et al., 2008; Roch et al., 2011b), an expert system discriminated between delphinid clicks and beaked whale FM pulses.
+This automated effort was for all identifiable signals found in Southern California except Baird's beaked whales since they produce a signal with a lower frequency content than is typical of other beaked whales and therefore is not reliably identified by the detector used.
+After all echolocation signals were identified with a Teager Kaiser energy detector (Soldevilla et al., 2008; Roch et al., 2011b), an expert system discriminated between delphinid clicks and beaked whale FM pulses based on the parameters described below (Roch et al., 2011b).

 A decision about presence or absence of beaked whale signals was based on detections within a 75 second segment.
 Only segments with more than seven detections were used in further analysis.
 All echolocation signals with a peak and center frequency below 32 and 25 kHz, respectively, a duration less than 355 μs, and a sweep rate of less than 23 kHz/ms were deleted.
 If more than 13% of all initially detected echolocation signals remained after applying these criteria, the segment was classified to have beaked whale FM pulses.
 This threshold was chosen to obtain the best balance between missed and false detections.
-A third classification step, based on computer assisted manual decisions by a trained analyst, labeled the automatically detected segments to pulse type and rejected false detections (Baumann-Pickering et al., 2013).
-The rate of missed segments was approximately 5%, varying slightly between deployments.
+A third classification step, based on computer assisted manual decisions by a trained analyst, labeled the automatically detected segments to pulse type and rejected false detections (Baumann-Pickering et al., 2013a).
+The rate of missed segments was approximately 5%.
 The start and end of each segment containing beaked whale signals was logged and their durations were added to estimate cumulative weekly presence.